Here’s Why You Should Use Pivotal Tracker for Project Management

 Pivotal Tracker isn’t for everyone, but if you’re heading up an agile software development team then there’s pretty much no excuse not to use it.
 Even if you need to adapt yourself to Pivotal Tracker’s unique way of working, it can be worthwhile purely because of its capabilities and the added analytics and efficiencies that it can bring to your business.

 But if Pivotal Tracker sounds like too much for you then don’t worry – there are plenty of other options on the market, and if you hunt around for long enough then you’re sure to find the perfect project management tool for you.
 Just make sure that you don’t spend so long looking – or worse still, jumping between multiple different systems and confusing the end users – that you waste all of the time that project management tools can save you.

 Ultimately, Pivotal Tracker is very good at what it does, but it’s not the right tool for everyone.
-Despite this, thanks for its pure power and the insights that it grants to its users, it’s high up on our list of our favorite project management tools.
+Despite this, thanks to its pure power and the insights that it grants to its users, it’s high up on the list of our favorite project management tools.
 We hope you enjoy it as much as we do.